-Ron Liepert has the proven leadership for a strong Canada.
+Ron Liepert has the proven leadership experience we need for a strong Canada.

 Ron moved to Alberta in 1971, and enrolled in the Columbia School of Broadcasting.
 After graduation he was a radio and television news reporter in Edmonton and area for eight years.

 In 1980, Premier Peter Lougheed offered Ron the position of press secretary, where he served until 1985.
 As the Premier’s press secretary, Ron participated in a number of federal-provincial conferences, and was at the side of the Premier during the Constitutional Accord of 1982 and the energy negotiations of the early 1980s.
 After Premier Lougheed retired, Ron accepted the position of Trade Director of Western U.S. Operations in Los Angeles for Alberta Economic Development, from 1986 to 1991.

 In 1991, Ron joined Telus and was involved on the teams which completed the purchase of ED TEL and the BC TEL merger.
 He was also part of the rebranding team from AGT to TELUS.
 From 2000 to 2004 he ran a public relations/communications consulting business and operated a childcare centre in downtown Calgary.

 Returning to politics in 2004, Ron sought and won the provincial riding of Calgary-West.
 He served as a Member of the Legislative Assembly of Alberta from 2004-2012 where he served as Minister of Education, Minister of Health, Minister of Energy, and finally Minister of Finance.

 As Minister of Education Ron negotiated a five year labour agreement with the Alberta Teachers Association and resolved the longstanding unfunded pension liability issue.